H. C. Coombs: Recognition

+Death and legacy

+Coombs suffered a disabling stroke in late 1995 and died in Sydney in 1997.

 During the Howard government administration, the "Coombs legacy" in Aboriginal affairs came under increasing criticism from conservative thinkers.
 Journalist Piers Akerman argued that Coombs's policy amounted to "politically correct apartheid", and that the communal land ownership implicit in Aboriginal land rights was keeping Aboriginal people poor and dependent on welfare by preventing the private ownership of land.
 By contrast, many Aboriginal people retained strong support for Coombs' advocacy, and viewed his work as a precursor of the growth in the Aboriginal rights movement in the 21st century, as was noted by Philip Lowe, governor of the Reserve Bank of Australia, on a trip to Yirrkala in 2019.

+In January 2008, it was announced that a new suburb in the Canberra district of Molonglo would be named Coombs.
+It is adjacent to the suburb of Wright, named for Judith Wright.